omikad/RepData_PeerAssessment1/PA1_template.md

   group_by(interval, week) %>%
   summarize(steps = mean(steps))

+# I will draw plots by using facets on column week
-# Because we grouped data by week column (weekend or weekday) we will get 2 plots
+# Because column week has 2 factors (weekend and weekday) we will get two plots
 # Draw each plot as line by using interval and steps values
 print(ggplot(dataset.week, aes(interval, steps)) +
       geom_line() +